rrcobb/backgammon/devlog.md

 However... the mcts we have right now seems pretty bad, whether because of the limited number of simulations or because the implementation is wrong somehow.

+## Better heuristics and a learned linear approximator

+- more complicated doesn't seem much better
+- learning (src/learnFactors.ts) seems like it does generate some factors, but it's unclear if they are good
+- the factors may be bad because the learning is bad, or because I have fucked something else up somewhere

 ## neural net thoughts

 - what is the shape of the input?